jnlmendonca/challenge_BlowLTD/README.md

 My original plan was to use a tool that could take the API definition file as an input and return a fully formatted PDF with its description.
 I tried several tools like [rapi-pdf](https://mrin9.github.io/RapiPdf/) and [swagger-spec-to-pdf](https://github.com/agreatfool/swagger-spec-to-pdf).
 However, at the time they were either broken or I could't get the results with the quality I expected. **I ended up using what many suggest: use [Swagger Editor](https://editor.swagger.io) to convert to html and then print as PDF.** I'm not 100% happy with the result, so I'll try to come up with a better solution.

 I plan to use *node.js* and *express* to run the implementation stage.
 The code should run inside a docker container exposed of port 3000.

+### Implementation Task
+I will be using *node.js* and *express* to run the implementation stage.
+The code will run inside a docker container exposed of port 3000.
+Also, I will use Compose to run the server container next to another container running the database service.
+The only tools you will need to run the code are Docker and Docker Compose.